wilzyang/go-api/README.md

 Date 22-05-2022
 - Refaktor box.com API to Google Storage
 - Box.com JWT auth and api still there, but other configuration at main already changed to Google Storage
-- Modify database upload query and functions, this way we can manipulate data on domain side
+- Modify database upload query and functions, this way we can manipulate data inside domain and doesn't need to touch repository file if there any changes on table column

 ### Dependency
 Dependency for this project,